An easier way to learn physics at home

 Physics 1 Course

-This is an algebra-based mechanics course designed for homeschool students and covers the material for:
+This course is meant for homeschool students and covers the material for:

 • High school physics